Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Introduction

-In this paper, we propose a novel stochastic algorithm called Recursive Anchored IteratioN (RAIN) for finding stationary point in stochastic convex-concave minimax optimization.
-The algorithm solves a sequence of anchored sub-problems by variant of stochastic extragradient method, resulting the SFO upper bounds of $\tilde \fO(\sigma^2 \epsilon^{-2} + L \epsilon^{-1})$ and $\tilde \fO(\sigma^2 \epsilon^{-2} + \kappa)$ for convex-concave and strongly-convex-strongly-concave setting respectively, where $\kappa$ is the condition number.
-We also provide lower bounds to show the tightness of our algorithm.
-We summarize our results and compare them with prior work in Table \ref{tab:result}.
-To the best of our knowledge, RAIN is the first near-optimal SFO algorithm for finding near-stationary point of stochastic convex-concave minimax problem.
+In this paper, we propose a novel stochastic algorithm called Recursive Anchored IteratioN (RAIN) to make the gradient small in stochastic minimax optimization.
+The algorithm solves a sequence of anchored sub-problems by the variant of the stochastic extragradient method, resulting the SFO upper bounds complexity of $\tilde \fO(\sigma^2 \epsilon^{-2} + L \epsilon^{-1})$ and $\tilde \fO(\sigma^2 \epsilon^{-2} + \kappa)$ for finding an $\epsilon$-stationary point in convex-concave and strongly-convex-strongly-concave settings respectively, where $\kappa$ is the condition number.
+We also provide lower bounds to show the optimality of RAIN.
+We summarize our results for the convex-concave problem and compare them with prior work in Table~\ref{tab:result}.
+Additionally, we extend the idea of RAIN and propose the algorithm for solving stochastic nonconvex-nonconcave minimax problems.
+We prove that the SFO upper bound complexity of RAIN$^{++}$ is near-optimal under both intersection dominant~\citep{grimmer2020landscape} and negative comonotonic conditions~\citep{diakonikolas2021efficient}.
+We present the results for these structured nonconvex-nonconcave minimax in Table \ref{tab:NC}.
+To the best of our knowledge, RAIN is the first near-optimal SFO algorithm for finding near-stationary points of the stochastic convex-concave minimax problem.